vrenkens/nabu/README.md

 ## Designing in Nabu

 As mentioned in the beginning Nabu focusses on adaptibility.
-You can easily design new models, trainers etc. Most classes used in Nabu have a general class that defines an interface and common functionality for all children and a factory that is used to create the necessary class.
+Everything in the recipe can be modified (more information about recipes [here](config/recipes/README.md)).
+Most classes used in Nabu have a general class that defines an interface and common functionality for all children and a factory that is used to create the necessary class.
 Look into the respective README files to see how to implement a new class.